Goldielockz30/saas-blueprint/scripts/setup-local-boilerplate/setup-local-boilerplate.md

 ## 🧩 What This Script Does

-- Prompts you to name your new project
-- Copies the full boilerplate repo into a new folder
+- Copies the full boilerplate repo into a new folder (you choose the name)
 - Removes the Git history so you're not tied to the original repo
 - Initializes a fresh Git project
 - Copies `.env.example` to `.env` for quick configuration
+- Automatically activates pre-commit hooks to protect your secrets

 ---